-- Allied health practitioners 2015
+- Allied health practitioners 2016

 The NHWDS: allied health practitioners is produced annually from information collected by the national registration renewal process, conducted between 1 September and 30 November each year, including the collection of the profession-specific workforce surveys.
-Data were not available in time to be included this year.

 Practitioners with limited registration are due for renewal on the anniversary of their first registration and can thus renew and complete a survey at any time through the year.